Scan Science and Technology

 The Experts below are selected from a list of 306 Experts worldwide ranked by ideXlab platform

-Ruobing Chao – 1st expert on this subject based on the ideXlab platform
+Ruobing Chao – One of the best experts on this subject based on the ideXlab platform.

 fragmentation study of Aminoalcohol diterpenoid alkaloids by electrospray ionization time of flight mass spectrometryRapid Communications in Mass Spectrometry, 2016Co-Authors: Minghai Tang, Lu Wang, Ruobing ChaoAbstract: